return42/sphkerneldoc/linux_src_doc/fs/dax_c.rst

 -----------

-When a page fault occurs, filesystems may call this helper in their fault handler for DAX files.
+When a page fault occurs, filesystems may call this helper in their fault handler for DAX files. \ :c:func:`dax_fault`\  assumes the caller has done all the necessary locking for the page fault to proceed successfully.

 .. _`dax_pmd_fault`: